 Anya Forger

-Bond, Yuri, Becky, Damian, and the Eden Academy orbit keep the series socially alive.
-They make the world feel expandable enough for future explainers, reaction pieces, and school-life support angles if we want them later.
+Bond, Yuri, Becky, Damian, and the Eden orbit keep the franchise socially expandable.
+They make the series feel big enough for future explainers and reaction pieces without forcing this hub to overpromise every side lane at once.

 Best Franchise Angles to Build Around